California: Economy

 Silicon Valley is the largest tech hub in the world and home to Big Tech companies like Apple, Alphabet, Meta, Nvidia, Intel, HP, Netflix, Inc., Uber, and many more.

-California's economy ranks among the largest in the world.
-As of 2024, the gross state product (GSP) is $4.172 trillion ($102,500 per capita), the largest of any U.S. state.
+According to the U.S. Bureau of Economic Analysis, in 2025, California's gross state product (GSP) was $4.250 trillion, the largest of any U.S. state and the state's per capita personal income was $91,116.
 California is responsible for one seventh of the nation's gross domestic product (GDP).
 As of 2025, California's nominal GDP is larger than all but four countries.
 In terms of purchasing power parity (PPP), it is larger than all but eight countries.
-California's economy is larger than Africa and Australia and is almost as large as South America.
+California's economy is larger than Africa's and Australia's and is almost as large as South America's.
 The state recorded total, non-farm employment of 16,677,800 as of September 2021 among 966,224 employer establishments.
 As of 2024, California is home to 57 of the Fortune 500 companies, the highest number of any U.S. state.
+In 2025, 465,101 businesses formed in California, the second highest in the country behind Florida.
+As of 2025, 4.3 million small businesses were in the state, making up 99.8% of businesses, and employing 47.4% of the state's work force.

 The combined Port of Los Angeles-Port of Long Beach is the largest port in the U.S. by import volume and one of the busiest ports in the world.

 As the largest and second-largest U.S. ports respectively, the Port of Los Angeles and the Port of Long Beach in Southern California collectively play a pivotal role in the global supply chain, together hauling in about 40% of all imports to the U.S. by TEU volume.
 The Port of Oakland and Port of Hueneme are the 10th and 26th largest seaports in the U.S., respectively, by number of TEUs handled.

 The five largest sectors of employment in California are trade, transportation, and utilities; government; professional and business services; education and health services; and leisure and hospitality.
 In output, the five largest sectors are financial services, followed by trade, transportation, and utilities; education and health services; government; and manufacturing.
-California has an unemployment rate of 3.9% as of September 2022.
+California has an unemployment rate of 5.3% as of May 2025.

 California's economy is dependent on trade and international related commerce accounts for about one-quarter of the state's economy, and representing 7% of their GDP; California's biggest trade partner is Mexico.
 In 2008, California exported $144 billion worth of goods, up from $134 billion in 2007 and $127 billion in 2006.
 Vehicles, computers and electronic products are California's top exports, accounting for 42% of all the state's exports in 2008; over 50 car companies operate in California, such as Tesla and Mazda.